Woman helps man under attack by hitting attackers with beer bottle

 Mark Toney, 52, told officers that Bradley Arnwine was driving up and down the street in front of his home.
 Toney went outside to ask Arnwine to leave when Arnwine shouted “get him.”
 Arnwine and two other people then got out of the car and began attacking Toney, putting him in a choke hold, the report said.

-Laura Vittetoe told officers that she saw the attack and tried to break it up by hitting Arnwine with a beer bottle.
+A witness told officers that she saw the attack and tried to break it up by hitting Arnwine with a beer bottle, according to the report.

 Arnwine was taken to the University of Tennessee Medical Center for treatment, the report said.